 Dermatitis is a common condition that causes swelling and irritation of the skin.
 It has many causes and forms and often involves itchy, dry skin or a rash.
 Or it might cause the skin to blister, ooze, crust or flake.
 Three common types of this condition are atopic dermatitis, contact dermatitis and seborrheic dermatitis.
 Atopic dermatitis is also known as eczema.

-Dermatitis isn't contagious, but it can make you feel uncomfortable and self-conscious.
+Dermatitis isn't contagious, but it can be very uncomfortable.
 Moisturizing regularly helps control the symptoms.
-Treatment may also include medicated ointments, creams and shampoos.
+Treatment also may include medicated ointments, creams and shampoos.

 When to see a doctor